Three steps to building an online business in a weekend

 Is there a market for it?

 Do you have a product or service that satisfies the market’s needs?
 This isn’t about creating a nifty product or getting into what’s trending.
 It’s about how you can provide a solution to what your audience wants.
+Follow the five steps of product design outlined in this post.

 How well do you know your target market?